MCG-NJU/Structured-Sparse-RCNN/README.md

 ### VG

+On VG, we notice ~0.2 R@100 noise for our model with 300 queries.

 To train the model with 300 triplet queries in the paper, run this command.
 The results are `R@100: 36.9; zR@100: 3.7; mR@100: 10.0`: (8 RTX 2080ti 11G)

 ```bash